machinelabs/blog/source/_posts/say-hi-to-our-brand-new-cli.md

 There's still more to learn about the CLI, so feel free to head over to the official documentation at [docs.machinelabs.ai](https://docs.machinelabs.ai).

+Also, we've created a video for you to show [what the CLI looks like in action]([https://www.youtube.com/watch?v=aMfbTexYnFE)!

 {% patreon %}